Circuit locality from relativistic locality in scalar field mediated entanglement: Discussion

 Let us discuss the limitations of our computation.
 The parametric approximation implies that we neglect the back-reaction of the field on the particles, and allowed us to do a ``branch-by-branch'' analysis.
-It also assumes that, in each $rs$ branch, the particles and the field do not get entangled.
-This can be a good approximation only if the states $\ket{\psi^r_A(t)}$ and $\ket{\psi^s_B(t)}$ are quite localised at all times.
-Removing these approximation makes the analysis considerably more involved.
+It also assumes that, in each $rs$ branch, the particles and the field do not get entangled, which is a good approximation only if the states $\ket{\psi^r_A(t)}$ and $\ket{\psi^s_B(t)}$ are quite localised at all times.
+These assumptions are commonly used to model superpositions of semi-classical scenarios, and yield many interesting phenomena; see \cite{bose2017spin,marletto2017gravitationallyinduced,mari2016experimentsa,belenchia2018quantum,danielson2022blacka,danielson2023killing} for a tiny sample.
+Removing this approximation makes the analysis considerably more involved.
 For example, when computing directly evolution due to the full Hamiltonian \eqref{full_Hamiltonian} using the Magnus expansion for the interaction picture, the non-trivial commutators of $\hat \rho$ prevent the expansion from terminating.
 The result would still hold perturbatively, at low enough order, but we leave a complete analysis to future work.

-Another limitation to the physical significance of our model is the fact that we have studied a massive scalar field, while the `fundamental' interactions in physics are via massless gauge fields.
+Another limitation to the physical significance of our model is the fact that we have studied a massive scalar field, while the fundamental interactions in physics are via massless gauge fields.
 One issue that will arise in the massless theory is that the displacement operators $\hat{\mathcal D}$ will no longer be well-defined unitary operators for all values of the source $\rho$.
 This is the well-known problem of infrared divergences in quantum field theory \cite{prabhu2022infrared,peskin2019introduction}.
 There are two ways to deal with this.
 One is to impose an infrared cutoff to the field, in which case the result holds immediately.
 Alternatively, one would have to embrace the fact that the algebra of observables will not be representable by operators on a single Hilbert space.
 We expect it should be possible to derive a similar result also in this setting, provided a notion of subsystem that does not rely explicitly on Hilbert spaces.